informalsystems/quint/tutorials/lesson2-integers/integers.md

 # Lesson 2 - Integers
 ## 1. Introduction

-*6 more steps to the finish line*
+*9 more steps to the finish line*

 **Scores to earn with secret codes: 10**

 This lesson teaches you the basics of operations over integers.
 If you have programming experience, you know most of these operators.
 So it should not take you long to finish this lesson.
+Do not skip this lesson, as some of the operators may still surprise you.

 ## 2. Integer literals

-*5 more steps to the finish line*
+*8 more steps to the finish line*

 Integer literals are written using the standard syntax:
 0, 1, -1, 2, -2, ..., 314159265358979323846264338327950288419716939937510.

 It is important to understand that Quint integers are big integers.
 There is neither a minimum integer, nor there is a maximum integer.

+It's quite easy to express the standard 32-bit, 64-bit, 128-bit, and 512-bit
+integers with Quint integers.
+We will cover this in a follow up tutorial.

+We omit several integer operators that produce sets.
+These operators are covered in the tutorial on sets.

 **Example:**